orangeduck/Cello/README.md

 About
 -----

-__What is C+?__

 C+ is a C library which brings higher level programming tools to C. It takes inspiration from C++, Haskell and Python.
 Most closely C+ resembles C with interfaces, dynamic typing, and some syntactic sugar.
 This isn't a new language, just a library for C99.
-There are a selection of new keywords and many generically named functions in the namespace are taken but other than that it should be fully compatible with normal code.
+There are a selection of new keywords, and many generically named functions in the namespace are taken, but other than that it should be fully compatible with normal code.

 Primarily I made this for fun and learning.
 I wouldn't seriously recommend it's use in production code, although I'd love to say it would make a cute little scripting language for C/C++ based applications.

 I am a huge fan of C, Python and Haskell.
 What I don't enjoy in Haskell is writing small detailed algorithms in a functional style.
-This I feel is best in C/Python.
+Which turns out to be something I enjoy in C/Python.
 What I do love about Haskell (and C) is the way programs are structured at a higher level.
-C will never be object oriented but I hope that with C+ I've turned it into something of a dynamic and powerful functional language which it might have once been.
-This also expains why some of the terminology is closer to Haskell than C++.
+With this project I never really aimed for Object Orientation in C, but I hope that with C+ I've turned it into something of a dynamic and powerful functional language which it might have once been.
+This approach also expains why some of the terminology is closer to Haskell than C++.

 Examples
 --------